 Mix another batch of EpoxAcast 690 and pour it over the table surface in a layer about 1/16” (0.16 cm) thick.
 Allow the excess to run off the edges.
 Cure for 24 hours, and then cover with adhesive film to protect the top while the underside is being worked on.

-Belt sand the underside of the table to remove any excess epoxy, pour some EpoxAcast 690 on the sanded, and spread with a lint-free cloth to seal the underside of the table.
+Belt sand the underside of the table to remove any excess epoxy, pour some EpoxAcast 690 on the sanded and spread with a lint-free cloth to seal the underside of the table.

-Allow to cure for 24 hours as room temperature.
+Allow to cure for 24 hours at room temperature.
 Mix another batch of epoxy for the underside of the table and pour a layer about 1/16” thick over the clear portion between the cedar panels.
 Let the excess material drip over the edges, and allow the epoxy to cure for 24 hours.

 Step #6 – Add the Base

-The tabletop is finish and it is time to add the legs.
+The tabletop is finished, and it is time to add the legs.
 For this tutorial, a frame is welded together for the base.
 Once the frame is built, bolt it to the bottom of the tabletop to secure it.